 There are many different Caminos with varying degrees of difficulty.
 The below map designed by Michael Matanka at Wise Pilgrim.com shows the many different routes to Santiago.
 It is an incredibly detailed map and I encourage any pilgrim to buy it to hang it in their home.

 Next, you need to ask how many days you can travel and what time of the year you wish to do the Camino?
 From these answers, you can make your choice.
 Also, it is entirely up to you how long you walk on your Camino.
-If you have 5 weeks vacation, the Camino Francés or Camino del Norte might be suitable.
-At present, I don’t have the time to complete the Camino Francés and I usually travel to Spain for two weeks each year.
+If you have 5 weeks vacation, the Camino Francés or Camino del Norte may be suitable.
+If you don’t have the opportunity to walk for that length of time, there are many options available to you.
 For those of you like me, the below video may be helpful, but it is different for each person.
-The Camino Francés is by far the most popular route to walk so if you have plans to walk during the Summer, expect a large number of pilgrims.
+The Camino Francés is by far the most popular route to walk so if you have plans to walk during the Summer, expect a large number of pilgrims closer to Santiago.
 However, if you walk a quieter route in the off-season, you may struggle to see another pilgrim.
-The most important thing, if you want to achieve a compostela, is you need to start at least 100 km from Santiago and receive at least two stamps per day.
+The most important thing is, if you want to achieve a compostela, you need to start at least 100 km from Santiago and receive at least two stamps per day.

 I have collated a number of resources that I have used to help me prepare my various Caminos throughout the years.
 Some may prove worthwhile to you.
 If you know of others, please let me know.
 I can add them to the list for others to view.
 You can let me know by emailing here.
 I hope some of the links help you on your preparation for your Camino.

-If you are looking for a packing list written from a female perspective, Linda from SomewhereSlowly.com has posted her packing list and she has great tips on preparation for her upcoming Camino.
-You can check that out here.
+If you are looking for a packing list written from a female perspective, Linda from SomewhereSlowly.com has posted her packing list and she has great tips on preparation.
+You can check that out here..